 This tooth-some drink involves combining peppermint syrup, dark mocha sauce, and steamed milk.
 The toppings consist of sweet whipped cream and dark chocolate curls.

-This drink has an intense chocolatey and minty flavor and has elicited split reviews among the customers.
+It has an intense chocolatey and minty flavor and has elicited split reviews among the customers.
 Its lovers can not get enough of it whereas the detractors can’t stand it.

 If you do not fancy the taste of mint in your hot chocolate, you may want to go for a regular hot chocolate.